It is very easy to prevent and get rid of whiteheads.

 Comparatively, women are more prone to comedones than men because hormonal changes are more frequent in them.

-Whiteheads On Nose And Face
+Whiteheads on the Nose and Face

 Whiteheads on the nose are quite painful for some.
-As the nose is an extremely sensitive area of the body, any little acne eruption on it is quite distressing to the person.
+As the nose is an extremely sensitive area of the body, any little acne eruption is quite distressing to the person.
 Whiteheads on the face appear in maximum numbers on the cheek and temples.

 What Causes Whiteheads?

-The production of sebum is found to be at its peak, especially in boys and girls in the teenage period when they undergo many hormonal changes as part of becoming an adult.
+The production of sebum is found to be at its peak, especially in boys and girls in the teenage period, when they undergo many hormonal changes as part of becoming an adult.

 The clogging of the skin pores leads to an inflammatory condition; the inflamed papules and pustules (pimples) are called acne.
 As the inflammations in the skin pore progress, the dead skin cells and sebum are turned into pus that will be dispelled through small eruptions on the skin.

-The biggest cause of all types of acne is the hormonal changes happening in the body.
+The biggest cause of all types of acne is the hormonal changes in the body.
 Particularly in the youth, the skin pores develop an excess amount of sebum that causes whiteheads or other types of acne.
 The hormonal changes in the body are high during puberty, menstruation, pregnancy, and menopause stages.

-It is noticed that most women get acne attacks in certain stages of their menstrual cycles especially after birth control pills intakes are stopped.
+It is noticed that most women get acne attacks in certain stages of their menstrual cycles, especially after birth control pills intakes are stopped.

 Another reason for the whiteheads is the genetically acquired conditions of the body.
 If there were persons in your family who faced bouts of comedones, your physical conditions too are prone to acne.

-How To Get Rid Of Whiteheads?
+How to Get Rid of Whiteheads?

-Everyone likes to maintain their face as beautiful or handsome as possible.
-None of us like to have a face and skin infested with ugly-looking comedones and scars.
+Everyone likes to maintain their face as beautiful or handsome as possible—none of us like to have a face and skin infested with ugly-looking comedones and scars.

 Many people, especially the youth, are deeply perturbed by the severe attacks of comedones and actively seeking a solution on how to get rid of whiteheads.